Welcome to Rumney Primary Care Centre

 Yes, the repeat prescription service is still available.
 Prescriptions requests will only be taken over the telephone during this time and via the online services.
 However, patients will be unable to collect their repeat prescriptions from the Surgery.

 All prescriptions will be sent to a Pharmacy of your choice, who will collect them from the Surgery on a daily basis.
-It is therefore crucial that you nominate a Pharmacy to collect your prescription for you.
-Urgent Prescriptions will be faxed to the Pharmacy of your choice.
-This is because the doors to the Surgery are closed.
-During this time we will issue 3 months post-dated prescriptions.
+Please ensure you have informed the Surgery of your nominated Pharmacy..

 -What should I do if I am due a Medication Review?